ladotech/spa-shell/README.md

 ### Restart

 This operation will stop app first, if the app is running.
-Otherwhise, just same as `start` command.
+Otherwise, just same as `start` command.

 ```shell
 ./spa your-app.jar restart